The Impossible (2012 film): Box office

+The Impossible was a financial success.
+In Spain the film was released on 11 October 2012, and opened in 638 cinemas, grossing $11,569,306 on its opening weekend, ranking number one with a per-cinema average of $18,134, the highest-grossing opening weekend for a film in Spain.
+On its second weekend the film remained at number one and grossed $9,016,065 with a per-cinema average of $14,022.
+It spent a third weekend at number one with $5,768,184 and a per-cinema average of $9,098.
+The film ended up grossing $54,536,668 at the Spanish box office to become the highest grossing Spanish film of all time and $198,087,212 worldwide, compared with its estimated $45 million production budget.

 Critical response

-Review aggregation website Rotten Tomatoes gave the film an approval rating of 81% based on 203 reviews, with an average rating of 7.3/10.
-The site's critical consensus reads, "The screenplay isn't quite as powerful as the direction or the acting, but with such an astonishing real-life story at its center, The Impossible is never less than compelling."
-At Metacritic, which assigns a weighted mean rating to reviews, the film had an average score of 73 out of 100, based on 42 critics, indicating "generally favourable reviews."
+At Metacritic, which assigns a weighted mean rating to reviews, the film had an average score of 73 out of 100, based on 42 critics, indicating "generally favourable reviews".

 Roger Ebert of the Chicago Sun-Times gave a perfect four-star rating, praising the performances of Watts and McGregor, and the direction of Bayona.
 He called it "one of the best films of the year".

 Deborah Young of The Hollywood Reporter gave a very positive review, praising the performances of the two leading stars, stating that "Watts packs a huge charge of emotion as the battered, ever-weakening Maria whose tears of pain and fear never appear fake or idealised.
 McGregor, cut and streaked with excessive blood he seems too distraught to wash away, keeps the tension razor-sharp as he pursues his family in a vast, shattered landscape."
 About the film she added, "The Impossible is one of the most emotionally realistic disaster movies in recent memory – and certainly one of the most frightening in its epic re-creation of the catastrophic 2004 Indian Ocean tsunami."